cityofasheville/bedrock2/docs/docker-install.md

 ## Installation on Docker

-Bedrock will work on most Linux architectures, but we have standardized on Amazon Linux 2, which can be run as a Docker container defined by [Dockerfile.bedrock](./Dockerfile.bedrock).
-This will install Python, Node, PostgreSQL and AWS tools, as well as clone this repository.
+Bedrock will work on most Linux architectures, but we have standardized on Amazon Linux 2023, which can be run as a Docker container defined by [Dockerfile.bedrock](./Dockerfile.bedrock).
+This will install Python, Node, and AWS tools, as well as clone this repository.

-To build, run and log in on Windows (changing the tag and local directory appropriately):
+Make_variables file: Use build_mode=std and the architecture of your host system.

+To build and run:
 ```
-    docker build -f Dockerfile.bedrock --tag ejaxonavl/bedrock .
+    docker build -f Dockerfile.bedrock --tag cityofasheville/bedrock .
-    winpty docker run -it -v "C:\Users\ericjackson\dev\bedrock\bedrock2":/home/bedrock ejaxonavl/bedrock bash
+    docker run -it -v .:/home/bedrock cityofasheville/bedrock bash
 ```

 This command maps ```/home/bedrock``` to the specified directory on your local machine so that you can edit the files on your local machine while running Bedrock in the Docker container.

-To build Bedrock after logging into the Docker container for the first time, run the following commands (note that a Conda Python environment called  _bedrock_ is automatically activated on login):
+To build Bedrock after logging into the Docker container set up the AWS environment by running the following commands.

-    cd /home/bedrock/scripts
-    pip install -r requirements.txt
-    export BEDROCK_BUCKETNAME=managed-data-assets

-Next set up the AWS environment by running the following commands:
+You will need AdministratorAccess command line permissions to AWS.

 ```
     export AWS_ACCESS_KEY_ID="_<Access_Key_ID>_"